brylevkirill/notes/interesting recent papers.md

 #### ["Learning to Learn by Gradient Descent by Gradient Descent"](http://arxiv.org/abs/1606.04474) Andrychowicz, Denil, Gomez, Hoffman, Pfau, Schaul, Shillingford, de Freitas
   `learning optimization algorithm`
 >	"Take some computation where you usually wouldn’t keep around intermediate states, such as a planning computation (say value iteration, where you only keep your most recent estimate of the value function) or stochastic gradient descent (where you only keep around your current best estimate of the parameters).
-Now keep around those intermediate states as well, perhaps reifying the unrolled computation in a neural net, and take gradients to optimize the entire computation with respect to some loss function.
-Instances: Value Iteration Networks, Learning to learn by gradient descent by gradient descent."
+Now keep around those intermediate states as well, perhaps reifying the unrolled computation in a neural net, and take gradients to optimize the entire computation with respect to some loss function."
   - `video` <https://youtu.be/SAcHyzMdbXc?t=10m24s> (de Freitas)
   - `video` <https://youtu.be/x1kf4Zojtb0?t=1h4m53s> (de Freitas)
   - `video` <http://videolectures.net/deeplearning2017_de_freitas_learning_to_learn/#t=1669> (de Freitas)